- Advancement of the Professions Committee

-2.17 If a veterinary surgeon delegates the care of an animal to a colleague, he or she must be satisfied that the person providing care has the appropriate qualifications, skills and/or experience to provide safe care for that animal.
+2.19 If a veterinary surgeon delegates the care of an animal to a colleague, they must be satisfied that the person providing care has the appropriate qualifications, skills and/or experience to provide safe care for that animal.
 This is also pertinent when peripatetic services are provided and aftercare is undertaken by the host practice.

 - Plan the date and time of discharge early: this means that the client knows what needs to happen and when their animal is likely to be discharged.
 Veterinary surgeons should agree with the client a realistic expected discharge date and there should be appropriate support in place.

 - Identify whether the patient has simple or complex discharge needs and consider how these will be met: discussing these needs with the client at an early stage in the process means that appropriate action can be taken and plans arranged.

 - Review the clinical management plan regularly, take any necessary action and update this towards the discharge date: discharge needs may change and evolve and therefore plans should be updated accordingly.
 Clients should be informed of any changes.

 - Co-ordinate the discharge process through effective leadership and handover responsibilities: this includes handover to different staff within the practice or to dedicated out of hours services or other practices.
 Where it is anticipated that a third party could become involved, transmission of clinical notes / information (directly or via the client) in advance might be helpful.